DindoLeonard/data-structures-and-algorithms/10_Data_structures_trees/notes.md

 - steps or height means the maximum number of decisions of a tree

   ```
-        O           is this what u looking for? = 1
+        x           is this what u looking for? = 1
       /   \
      0     x        is it this?                 = 2
     /\     /\